7 Different Types of Logos: Which Style is Right for You?

 This mark is very flexible because you can remove different elements of it and still maintain a distinctive brand presence.

-For example, if Amazon removes the word ‘Amazon' and still keeps the orange arrow, the logo still has a strong brand presence.
+For example, if Amazon removes the word ‘Amazon’ and keeps the orange arrow, the logo still has a strong brand presence.

 It makes sense to choose the right logo design from the get-go.